Extreme Changes in Changes: Simulations

 The potential outcomes are generated through the model

 where $F_{t_{\alpha}}^{-1}$ denotes the quantile function of the Student-t distribution with $\alpha$ degrees of freedom.
 Now, the observed outcomes are in turn generated by

-There are four notable features in this data generating process.
-First, $F_{Y^N_{11}}$ and $F_{Y^I_{11}}$ in \eqref{eq:sim:YN}--\eqref{eq:sim:YI} have Pareto exponents of $\alpha$.
-Second, the second term $T$ on the right-hand side of \eqref{eq:sim:YN}, but not of \eqref{eq:sim:YI}, implies that the parallel trend assumption fails to hold.
-Third, the second term $U$ on the right-hand side of \eqref{eq:sim:YI}, but not of \eqref{eq:sim:YN}, causes heterogeneous treatment effects characterized as follows.
+There are three notable features in this data generating process.
+First, $ F_{Y^N_{11}}$ and $F_{Y^I_{11}}$ in \eqref{eq:sim:YN}--\eqref{eq:sim:YI} have Pareto exponents of $\alpha$.
+Second, the second term $U$ on the right-hand side of \eqref{eq:sim:YI}, but not of \eqref{eq:sim:YN}, causes heterogeneous treatment effects characterized as follows

 Finally, we remark that the monotonicity assumption of \citet{athey2006identification} for the identification is satisfied in this model.